-World shares mixed as China, US to resume trade talks
+World shares mostly dip as China, US to resume trade talks

+TOKYO (AP) — World stock markets were mostly lower on Thursday as investors looked ahead to the re-opening of trade talks between the U.S. and China.

+Markets have grown increasingly jittery in recent days over the talks as conflicting rumors swirled and rifts surfaced between the Chinese government and private American enterprises, such as the NBA and Apple Inc.

-A day after escalating trade tensions led to a sharp sell-off on Wall Street, investors drew encouragement from reports that Beijing signaled it is open to a partial deal.
+Investors have drawn some encouragement from reports that Beijing is open to a partial deal.
 But a report by the Hong Kong newspaper South China Morning Post saying that preliminary talks for the meetings did not go well doused some of that enthusiasm.

 In Asia, Japan’s benchmark Nikkei 225 added 0.5% to finish at 21,551.98.
 Australia’s S&P/ASX 200 was flat at 6,547.10, while South Korea’s Kospi lost 0.9% to 2,028.15.
 India’s Sensex skidded 0.7% to 37,890.59.